cehteh/onsen/README.md

 ## Performance Characteristics

  * Onsen pools are optimized for cache locality and with that to some extend for singlethreaded use.
-It is best to have one Pool per type per thread.
+It is best to have one pool per type per thread.

- * The TPool adds a Mutex to be used in multithreaded cases but its performance is rather poor.
+ * The `TPool` adds a mutex to be used in multithreaded cases but its performance is significantly less than the singlethreaded pools but in many cases still better than the std allocator.
+One will still benefit from locality though.

- * The STPool is singlethreaded but can be cooperatively passed between threads, its performance is much better than Mutex backed Pools.
-This is especially important when one uses TBox, TRc or TSc.
+ * The `STPool` is singlethreaded but can be cooperatively passed between threads, its performance is on par with the other singlethreaded pools.
+This is especially important when one uses `TBox`, `TRc` or `TSc`.

 # Benchmarking